JRatkev/openmmslicer/README.rst

 Getting Started
 ---------------

-Full docstring documentation can be found `here <https://openmmslicer.readthedocs.io/en/latest/OpenMMSLICER.html>`_.
+Full docstring documentation can be found `here <https://openmmslicer.readthedocs.io/en/latest/index.html>`_ (will be updated soon!).
-There are also a few `examples <https://openmmslicer.readthedocs.io/en/latest/Examples.html>`_ which you can run to see how OpenMMSLICER works.
+There are also a few `examples <https://openmmslicer.readthedocs.io/en/latest/Examples.html>`_ which you can run to see how OpenMMSLICER works (will also be updated soon!).